A framework of partial error correction for intermediate-scale quantum computers: Non-Pauli noise model

 We gather average infidelities of the gates computed by averaging over $10000$ random states sampled according to the Haar measure in Tab.~\ref{tab:gate_infid}, \ref{tab:gate_infid2}.
-In the tables, we also list the circuit depths of the logical gates when compiled to the native gates that act on the physical registers.
+In the tables, we also list the circuit depths of the logical gates when compiled to the physical gates that act on the physical registers.
 These depths are used to account for idling while compiling a circuit to the logical gates.
 The compilation assumes that a logical gate with the depth $k$ takes as much time as $k$ logical idling gates.
-For simplicity, we do not account for the native gates required to perform the QEC round when computing the logical gate depths.
-Furthermore, we do not count $R_Z$ gates in computations of the gate depths, as they can be performed virtually for IBM's quantum computers without increasing the idling time.
+For simplicity, we do not account for the physical gates required to perform the QEC round when computing the logical gate depths.
+Furthermore, we do not count $R_Z$ gates in computations of the gate depths assuming that they can be performed virtually without increasing the idling time, as for the IBM's quantum computers.